Shop By Brand

 Next up, the GoBe S 700 Spot.
 For those who need a bit more out of their torch, this might be a good option.
 With a 20 degree, 700 lumen output, it is bright enough for dark night diving and is a fantastic primary torch.
 Like most of the other GoBe torches, it offers high, medium and low settings, which can be easily switched between while diving.

-A slightly more specialized torch, the GoBe S 500 Search has a lot to offer.
+A slightly more specialised torch, the GoBe S 500 Search has a lot to offer.
 With a tight 8 degree beam radius, this light is designed to penetrate through adverse lighting and murky waters.
 It is ideal for signalling, tech diving, or search and rescue applications.
 With the type of diving in mind, this torch has a run-time of 2.2 hours at full power, giving you high performance for as long as possible.

 That concludes the new GoBe S range, but we still have a few more torches to talk about.
 First, the Gobe 850 Wide torch.
 With a 60 degree beam angle, this torch is designed to give consistent, even lighting across your entire field of view, making it perfect for a bit of video.
 The Gobe 850 Wide is very bright, making it well suited for nighttime video.
 It has an SOS function and slightly shorter recharge time than the S range of torches.

 We'll finish up with what is possibly the coolest torch in the range, the GoBe NightSea.
 This torch emits a blue light, which is designed to excite the natural fluorescence present in many underwater organisms.
 To fully experience this phenomenon, you will need a mask filter, and if you wish to film it, then your camera or GoPro needs a filter too.
 Though the light appears blue, the yellow flip cap easily converts it back to a white light for navigational purposes.
 To see how incredible this type of diving can be check out this video using the Sola Nightsea.